 Keep Tweaking Your Bids

-After focusing your attention on improving your appliance service ads and the quality of the landing page, it is time to tweak your bids.
+After focusing your attention on improving your heating and cooling company or appliance service ads and the quality of the landing page, it is time to tweak your bids.
 You must calculate the CPA for each appliance repair campaign and find out the campaigns that are under performing.
 Adjust the bid rate of these campaigns and find out if they meet your appliance service CPA goals.
 You can use several online marketing tools such as templates and scripts to adjust your account bids automatically.

-If you would like to learn more online marketing tips to grow your appliance service company, check out our FREE Online Marketing guide here.
+If you would like to learn more online marketing tips to grow your air conditioner repair or appliance service company, check out our FREE Online Marketing guide here or learn more about our hvac seo services.